Science Career Guide: Salary and Degree Info

 Scholarships

-If they are looking for financial aid, students’ first stop should always be scholarships.
+If they are looking for financial aid, the first stop for students should always be scholarships.
 This is because scholarships were specifically made to help aspiring students reach their full potential.
 And seeing as they are planning to take up a science degree, they will have a lot of great scholarships to choose from.

 The best thing about scholarships is that they don’t need to pay their loans back.
 The only setback to scholarships is the fact that they are merit-based.
 There is also a need to compete with a lot of other students.
 If they are interested in getting a scholarship, they should really make sure that their grades and extracurricular credits are up to scratch.